Talaiotic culture: The Talaiotic Period in Mallorca

-Sanctuaries also existed on the island, recognizable because their two rear corners are rounded.
+Sanctuaries also existed on the island, some recognizable by their two rear walls being rounded.
 Sanctuaries situated within the towns were small, and their interiors had only a single column, which was more or less centered.
 The sanctuaries in the countryside were much bigger (10–15 m.) and tended to have many pairs of columns.

-The funerary monuments of Majorca were varied, a characteristic similar to the previous age: burials were made in natural caves and in hypogea.
-The Talaiotic hypogea were much bigger than those from the Bronze Age, sometimes with column excavated from the surrounding rock, and the enlargement of these columns provided a reason for enlarging the hypogea themselves.
-A large cemetery was also built, the Necropolis of Son Real, unique to Majorca and Menorca.
+The funerary monuments of Mallorca were varied, a characteristic similar to the previous age: burials were made in natural caves and in hypogea.
+The Talaiotic hypogea were much bigger than those from the Bronze Age, sometimes with columns excavated from the surrounding rock, and the enlargement of these columns provided a reason for enlarging the hypogea themselves.
+A large cemetery was also built, the Necropolis of Son Real, unique to Mallorca and Menorca.
 The Necropolis served as a cemetery in which the tombs were similar to small talaiots, and were either circular or square-shaped.
 Small "navetas" can also be found in the Necropolis.
 Despite the Talaiotic preference for burials to occur in hypogea, during the time of the Talaiotic Culture a novelty was introduced: the burial of a body with lime.